-All student-athletes are representing TEMS in the classroom and school building, at practices, and at home and away competitions.
-Therefore, they are expected to be always positive school citizens.
+All student-athletes are representing VFMS in the classroom and school building, at practices, and at home and away competitions.
+Therefore, they are expected to be positive school citizens at all times.
 Coaches are authorized to determine levels of participation in practices and games based on student-athlete behavior during school and during practices and games.